Principle 18

 What does the EPSR Action Plan say?

-The EPSR Action Plan sets out three key goals for EU Member States:
+The EPSR Action Plan sets out a few key goals for EU Member States:

 • Investing in health and care workforce, to improve their working conditions and access to training.